antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 ## Installing

 Maybe if this plugin gets noticed, I will add it to Godot's AssetLib.
-Until then follow these instrcutions:
+Until then follow these instructions:

 - Download this repository as a ZIP file.
 - Extract the ZIP file.